 A common trend indicates that kids perform better when parents take an active role in their assignments, homework, and general academic work.
 This involvement demonstrates that what they are doing is critical to their parents.
-So, while you don’t have to spend hours sitting with your child writing assignments, you can depict your support through teaching them good study skills and organization, encouraging kids to manage study time, and helping them through challenging problems.
+So, while you don’t have to spend hours sitting with your child writing assignments, you can depict your support by teaching them good study skills and organization, encouraging them to manage study time, and helping them through challenging problems.

 Discuss With Your Child What Their Assignment Is About.

 Ask your child what the assignment is about and the teacher’s expectations.
 Ensure you get all the assignment details to know the proper support to give them.
 Some assignments are easy and require little intervention, while others are complicated, meaning your child will need your help.

 No matter how challenging an assignment is, do not be tempted to write it for your child.
 Instead, coach your child by offering them guidance, encouragement, and criticism from the sidelines.

 Go Through Your Child’s Assignment.

 If you are not around when your child is completing their writing assignments, ensure you go through their work once you get home.
 Let them know that you aim to help them do better rather than judge them.